ossdhaval/.github/.github/ISSUE_TEMPLATE/contribution-item.md

 ### Description

-- _Communicate high level analysis and possible
+- _Communicate high level analysis and
-- _Link this issue to targetted `feature request issue` or `bug fix issue` using `closes`
+- _Link this issue to targeted `feature request issue` or `bug fix issue` using

 -------------------